codership/galera/docs/source/reference.rst

  Reference
 ==========

-This chapter contains reference information on *Galera Cluster for MySQL*.
+This chapter contains reference information on Galera Cluster.

 Contents: